nimeshakya/nimeshakya/README.md

 <h1 align="center">Hi 👋, I'm Nimesh Shakya</h1>
-<h3 align="center">I like to make games and web sites and sometimes website with games.</h3>
+<h3 align="center">I like to make games and websites and sometimes website with games.</h3>

 - 📫 How to reach me **nimeshakya@gmail.com**